Red Storm Rising

-Red Storm Rising is a war novel, written by Tom Clancy and co-written with Larry Bond, and released on August 7, 1986.
-Set in the mid-1980s, it features a Third World War between the North Atlantic Treaty Organization and Warsaw Pact forces, and is unique for depicting the conflict as being fought exclusively with conventional weapons, rather than escalating to the use of weapons of mass destruction or nuclear warfare.
+Red Storm Rising is a war novel, written by Tom Clancy and Larry Bond, and released on August 7, 1986.
+Set in the mid-1980s, it features a Third World War between the North Atlantic Treaty Organization and Warsaw Pact forces, and is notable for depicting the conflict as being fought exclusively with conventional weapons, rather than escalating to the use of weapons of mass destruction or nuclear warfare.
 It is one of two Clancy novels, along with SSN (1996), that are not set in the Ryanverse.

 The book debuted at number one on the New York Times bestseller list.
 It eventually lent its name to game development company Red Storm Entertainment, which Clancy co-founded in 1997.